ramjam1215/MyWebPage/README.md

 # JcWebPage
-- Current feature Branch: fbLook
+- Current Branch: master

 # TODO
 - add firebase hosting
 - make it pretty

+# 1-02-2020
+- added some CSS, pictures, and basic resume info.

 # 12-23-2019
 - added mostly CSS styling to the webpage, its less ugly now.